webplatform/docs/tutorials/css_transforms/index.md

 * The repositioned perspective point affects the appearance of the transformed element, ''not'' the ancestor that specifies the perspective.

 * Unlike real life, changing the distance to the scene does ''not'' change its perceived size.
 Imagine walking towards a large, recessed bookcase.
-As you approach it, it appears larger, and its interior angles appear more dramaticaly skewed towards a vanishing point.
+As you approach it, it appears larger, and its interior angles appear more dramatically skewed towards a vanishing point.
 Conversely, when you use CSS to reduce the value of [[css/properties/perspective|'''perspective''']] to approach such a scene, the angles still change, but the overall size appears  oddly constant.
 (The 3D translation functions discussed below allow you to make the distance appear more realistic.)

 * CSS transforms don't allow the viewer to look away from the scene, no matter from where the viewpoint is positioned.